Automation Execution

 People Also Ask

-An automation execution environment is the configured infrastructure—comprising operating systems, runtimes, libraries, drivers, and orchestration tools—where automated workflows or test scripts actually run.
-It provides the necessary dependencies, isolation, and resources (on-premises servers, virtual machines, containers, or cloud instances) for reliable execution.
-Often tied into CI/CD pipelines, it includes logging, error-handling, and monitoring components to ensure that each automation task executes consistently, reproducibly, and at scale.
+An automation execution environment is the configured infrastructure, including operating systems, runtimes, libraries, drivers, and orchestration tools, where automated workflows or test scripts actually run.
+It provides the dependencies, isolation, and resources needed for reliable execution.

 The automation process is a structured sequence for turning manual, repetitive tasks into automated workflows.
-It typically involves:
+It typically includes identifying tasks, mapping the process, designing the workflow, configuring scripts or bots, testing, deploying, and then monitoring and optimizing performance.